lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   staticString MUST be "CMP-KEM".

-  transactionID, senderNonce, and recipNonce MUST be the values from the message previously received containing the ciphertext ct in KemCiphertextInfo, if present.
+  transactionID, senderNonce, and recipNonce MUST be the values from the message containing the ciphertext ct in KemCiphertextInfo, if present.

   len MUST be the value from KemBMParameter.

-  mac MUST be the MAC algorithm identifier used for MAC-based protection of the message and MUST be value from KemBMParameter.
+  mac MUST be the MAC algorithm identifier used for MAC-based protection of the message and MUST be the value from KemBMParameter.

   ct MUST be the ciphertext from KemCiphertextInfo.